ringo-framework/ringo/docs/source/xxx.rst

         cd ringo
         python setup.py install

+You probably want to continue to read the :ref:`development` section to learn how to setup Ringo based application.

 Contact
 =======
 You can contact the author by his email address "torsten at irlaender dot de".